 8.1 Release calendar

 The publication date appears in the release calendar.
 The date is confirmed in the weeks before.

-8.2 Release calendar access

-The Release Calender can be accessed on our English website: Release Calender.

 8.3 User access

 Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.

-8.4 News release

-No current press releases in English.